Whatsapp Icon

 Why EGFR Mutation Testing is Critical

 EGFR mutations are present in approximately 15% of patients in the United States with non-small cell lung cancer (NSCLC), and the percentage rises in different populations globally.
 The presence of these mutations has significant implications for prognosis and therapy.
-Patients with cancer types harboring these mutations often respond remarkably well to targeted therapies, specifically Tyrosine Kinase Inhibitors (TKIs).
+Patients with cancer types harbouring these mutations often respond remarkably well to targeted therapies, specifically Tyrosine Kinase Inhibitors (TKIs).
 Therefore, detecting these mutations early on can direct patients towards more effective, less toxic treatment options, improving outcomes and quality of life.

 What Happens During Testing?